Chili Paste is an essential condiment to make any Indian, Mexican, Asian and Chinese Recipes spicy, flavourful and delightful.

 Let's head on to see how to make them in two different ways below.

 - Then, add 3 tablespoons of water from the soaked chilies.
-Blend the chili garlic mixture to a paste (photo 4)
+Blend to a smooth paste. (photo 4)

 You may also like: